robOcity/ai-course/week-4-constraining-the-search-space.md

 # Week 4 - Constraining the Search Space

-1. Motivation: Applying constraints to reduce the size of the search space resulting in dramatic improvements in search algorithm performance.
+1. **Motivation**: Applying constraints to reduce the size of the search space resulting in dramatic improvements in search algorithm performance.

 1. **Learning objectives**